brennanp93/SpaceMan/README.md

 # Next Steps
 - Continue styling with CSS
 - Change the style of the whole game
-- Allow words with repeating letters
-- Refactor the play again button
 - Allow player to choose from word categories
+- Allow player to choose from 'easy', 'moderate','difficult categories